French vote gives leftists most seats over far right, but leaves hung parliament and deadlock

-PARIS — (AP) — A coalition of the French left won the most seats in high-stakes legislative elections, according to final results early Monday, beating back a far-right surge but failing to win a majority.
-The outcome left France facing the stunning prospect of a hung parliament and threatened political paralysis in a pillar of the European Union and Olympic host country.
+PARIS — (AP) — A coalition of the French left won the most seats in high-stakes legislative elections Sunday, beating back a far-right surge but failing to win a majority.
+The outcome left France, a pillar of the European Union and Olympic host country, facing the stunning prospect of a hung parliament and political paralysis.

-In calling the election on June 9, after the far right surged in French voting for the European Parliament, President Emmanuel Macron said sending voters back to the ballot boxes would provide "clarification."
+In calling the election on June 9, after the far right surged in French voting for the European Parliament, President Emmanuel Macron said turning to voters again would provide "clarification."

-On almost every level, that gamble appears to have backfired.
-According to the second-round results tallied early Monday, a leftist coalition surged to take the most seats in parliament, with 182.
-Macron's centrists have 168 seats and the unpopular president will have to form alliances to run the government.
-Marine Le Pen's far-right National Rally, which had led in the first round of voting, got 143 seats.
+The results showed just over 180 seats for the New Popular Front leftist coalition, which placed first, ahead of Macron’s centrist alliance, with more than 160 seats.
+Marine Le Pen’s far-right National Rally and its allies were restricted to third place, although their more than 140 seats were still way ahead of the party’s previous best showing — 89 seats in 2022.

-“Our country is facing an unprecedented political situation and is preparing to welcome the world in a few weeks," said Prime Minister Gabriel Attal, who plans to offer his resignation on Monday.
+“Our country is facing an unprecedented political situation and is preparing to welcome the world in a few weeks," said Prime Minister Gabriel Attal, who plans to offer his resignation later in the day.

-With the Olympics looming, he said he was ready to stay at his post "as long as duty demands."
+With the Paris Olympics looming, Attal said he was ready to stay at his post "as long as duty demands."
 Macron has three years remaining on his presidential term.

 Attal made clearer than ever his disapproval of Macron's shock decision to call the election, saying “I didn't choose this dissolution" of the outgoing National Assembly, where the president's centrist alliance used to be single biggest group, albeit without an absolute majority.
 Still, it was able to govern for two years, pulling in lawmakers from other camps to fight off efforts to bring it down.

-Marielle Castry, a medical secretary, was on the metro in Paris, when the projections were first announced after polls closed.
+Marielle Castry, a medical secretary, was on the Metro in Paris when projected results were first announced.

 “Everybody had their smartphones and were waiting for the results and then everybody was overjoyed," said the 55-year-old.
 “I had been stressed out since June 9 and the European elections. ...
 And now, I feel good.
 Relieved.”

 Even before votes were cast, the election redrew France's political map.
-It galvanized parties on the left to put differences aside and join together in a new alliance, the New Popular Front, behind pledges to roll back many of Macron's headline reforms, embark on a massively costly program of public spending and, in foreign policy, take a far tougher line against Israel because of the war with Hamas.
+It galvanized parties on the left to put differences aside and join together in the new leftist alliance.
+It pledges to roll back many of Macron's headline reforms, embark on a massively costly program of public spending and take a far tougher line against Israel because of the war with Hamas.

 Macron described the left's coalition as “extreme” and warned that its economic program of many tens of billions of euros in public spending, partly financed by tax hikes for high earners and on wealth, could be ruinous for France, already criticized by EU watchdogs for its debt.

-Yet, as projections and ballot-counting showed the New Popular Front with the most seats, its leaders immediately pushed Macron to give the alliance the first chance to form a government and propose a prime minister to share power with the president.
+Yet, the New Popular Front's leaders immediately pushed Macron to give the alliance the first chance to form a government and propose a prime minister.

 The most prominent of the leftist coalition’s leaders, Jean-Luc Mélenchon, said it “is ready to govern.”

-Although the National Rally fell far short of its hopes of securing an absolute majority that would have given France its first far-right government since World War II, the anti-immigration party with historical links to antisemitism and racism has taken more seats than ever in the National Assembly.
+While the National Rally took more seats than ever, the anti-immigration party with historical links to antisemitism and racism fell far short of its hopes of securing an absolute majority that would have given France its first far-right government since World War II.

+“Disappointed, disappointed," said far-right supporter Luc Doumont, 66.
+“Well, happy to see our progression, because for the past few years we’ve been doing better.”

-After the party finished top of the first-round vote last weekend, its rivals worked together to dash its hopes of an outright victory in Sunday’s runoff, by strategically withdrawing candidates from many districts.
+After the party finished top of the first-round vote last weekend, its rivals worked to dash its hopes of outright victory Sunday, by strategically withdrawing candidates from many districts.
 That left many far-right candidates in head-to-head contests against just one opponent, making it harder for them to win.

-Many voters decided that keeping the far right from power was more important to them than anything else, backing its opponents in the second round, even if they weren’t from the political camp they usually support.
+Many voters decided that keeping the far right from power was more important to them than anything else, backing its opponents in the runoff, even if they weren’t from the political camp they usually support.

-National Rally leader Marine Le Pen, thought to be eyeing what would be her forth run for the French presidency in 2027, said the elections laid the groundwork for “the victory of tomorrow.”
+Still, National Rally leader Le Pen, expected to make a fourth run for the French presidency in 2027, said the elections laid the groundwork for “the victory of tomorrow.”

-“The tide is rising,” she said.
-“It did not rise high enough this time.”

-Jordan Bardella, Le Pen's 28-year-old protégé who'd been hoping to become prime minister, rued that the outcome of the vote "throws France into the arms of the extreme left."
+Jordan Bardella, Le Pen's 28-year-old protégé who'd been hoping to become prime minister, rued that the national outcome "throws France into the arms of the extreme left."

-In a statement from his office, Macron indicated that he wouldn’t be rushed into inviting a potential prime minister to form a government.
-It said he was watching as results come in and would wait for the new National Assembly to take shape before taking “the necessary decisions.”
+A statement from Macron's office indicated that he wouldn’t be rushed into inviting a potential prime minister to form a government.
+It said he was watching as results came in and would wait for the new National Assembly to take shape before taking “the necessary decisions.”

 Unlike other countries in Europe that are more accustomed to coalition governments, France doesn’t have a tradition of lawmakers from rival political camps coming together to form a majority.
 France is also more centralized than many other European countries, with many more decisions made in Paris.

-Note: This story has been updated to remove exact seat tallies reported by French media to account for the fact that official results don’t give precise totals for each main bloc.